BackdoorTech/Beast-ORM/README.md

-# Beast-ORM
+# Beast ORM
-ORM for client web app width indexedDB as storage.
+An ORM wrapper for accessing indexedDB as a promise base api implementation.